 Mikuska has remained faithful to the technique of painting using printer’s inks.
 However, he has also explored its use on different types of surfaces.
 Some of his most interesting work from the mid-to-late 1960s was done on masonite and wood.
-It is important to note that Mikuska works completely spontaneouslnever uses a sketch as a guide, and describes his process as “intuitive”.
+It is important to note that Mikuska works completely spontaneously – he never uses a sketch as a guide, and describes his process as “intuitive”.
 The images he creates are abstract; however, they often include elements that are recognizable, such as curving lines that resemble the silhouette of a female figure.
 While he does work intuitively, his pieces are replete with meaning and are often focused on the concept of memory.
 In describing his work, he says that: “…people need a process that they can exercise -- a catharsis to regenerate the feelings that they have within them.”
 He refers to art as a type of language, and sees art making as a way of communicating his own understanding of the world.

 These concepts are immediately apparent in the piece Expansion, created around 1967 or 1968 (Fig. 5).
-The inc blue, red, black, white, and yellow.
-The way in which he layers inks is immediately apparent: while the image is predominantly black, there are echoes of the other colours in even the darkest areas.
+The work incorporates blue, red, black, white, and yellow inks.
+The way in which he layers the inks is immediately apparent: while the image is predominantly black, there are echoes of the other colours in even the darkest areas.
 In the upper left-hand corner there is a square “opening” through the layer of black, allowing the viewer to “see” into the painting and exposing the layers of colour that the black ink is “covering”.
 On the right hand side of the painting, there is a curvilinear form that vertically traverses the entire picture plane.
 This form recalls the silhouette of the human figure, although it is abstracted.

 The dominant use of black gives the image a brooding, almost mournful quality, and the way in which it contrasts with the areas of bright colour adds a distinctive intensity to the overall composition.
 The title of the work is also significant.
 While Mikuska paints spontaneously, the titles of the works are deliberate and considered.
 He sees them as an extension of the imagery, and as a poetic guide.
 The title for this piece (Expansion) suggests that the work is centered on the concepts of growth and evolution.
 Expansion is open to interpretation: the meaning that the viewer derives from it is entirely dependent on his or her experiences and thoughts.

-Mikuska abstract style to the the American teachers at the School of Art. he become interested in working with colour in a way that is completely non-representational 1959, (Fig. 6) is comprised of pure fields of black, blue, and red ink, which bleed into each other at the centre of the composition.
+One might attribute the development of Mikuska’s abstract style largely to the impact of the American teachers at the School of Art.
+Thus, he become interested in working with colour in a way that is completely non-representational.
+For example, this work of 1959, (Fig. 6) is comprised of pure fields of black, blue, and red ink, which bleed into each other at the centre of the composition.
 He is hesitant to state that he was influenced by any particular style of art, and seems to want to emphasize that he was coming to abstraction entirely on his own.
 However, this image recalls work being done between 1945 and 1960 in the United States by colour field artists such as Mark Rothko, Clyfford Still, Ad Reinhardt, and Barnett Newman.